gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - What Cycle 50 adds is that recurrent softening pressure need not merely recur; it can strengthen across another slice while still remaining below the threshold for renewed lower-order relation.
 - This sharpens the precursor-state logic: coherence can preserve independence as the dominant regime while allowing transformed prior organization to accumulate as stronger sub-threshold pressure.
 - That means coherence is selecting not only among regimes, precursor pressures, and repeated precursor pressures, but also among different intensities of repeated precursor pressure before relational reopening is warranted.
+- What Cycle 51 adds is that strengthening recurrent sub-threshold pressure need not immediately reorganize the field: coherence can hold the system in a near-threshold boundary state where independence remains dominant but conditional, and relational reopening is not yet warranted.
+- This introduces a new selection mode: coherence can actively stabilize boundary conditions rather than forcing promotion or rejecting pressure.
+- That means coherence is selecting not only among regimes, precursor pressures, repeated pressures, and strengthening pressures, but also among boundary states where multiple futures remain viable without premature resolution.

 This sharpens the first-law-style interpretation: constrained conservation of coherence through transformation includes not only persistence and reappearance, but graded weakening of organizational influence across time.